 Best practices for retargeting:

 Do you aim to increase brand awareness, boost sales, increase newsletter signup or registrations or perhaps some other call to action?
 Your goal(s) will dictate how you implement retargeting ad campaigns.

 Smart advertisers do not overload that visitor with millions of ads for weeks which may later annoy the visitor.
 Rather, limit the number of ad impressions and number of days to display adverts to previous visitors.
 Remember, you are trying to positively impress them and not to irritate them.

 (3) Never waste money with poor retargeting.

 As a website visitor, has it ever happened to you that you visit a site, you purchase something, and afterwards, you are flooded with adverts for the very thing you bought for the next four days?
 Does that site really anticipate you to go back four days later and purchase MORE of the same thing?
 It won’t happen!

 By segmenting your website, you can retarget more wisely based on the buying process that the visitor attained prior to leaving your website.
 Furthermore, rather than serve a banner ad, you can serve ads targeting shopper preferences or depending on their last activity on your website.

-Remarketing is a great opening for small businesses; however it does not outweigh other digital advertising strategies.
+Remarketing is a great opening for small businesses; however, it does not outweigh other digital advertising strategies.
 All the top strategies for landing page optimisation, blog posts, ads, product pages and shopping carts still apply.
-Likewise, analytics and data usage are essential components, as are understanding visitor’s behaviour.
+Likewise, analytics and data usage are essential components, as is understanding visitor’s behaviour.

 For more information on how remarketing ads can be of use to your business, call 01903 79660 or fill in our retargeting services contact form.